sammychinedu2ky/issue-man/README.md

 # GitHub Issues Management Action

-This action warns users when adult content is posted
+This action warns a user when an adult content(image) is posted by the user as a comment under GitHub issues

 ## Inputs